 Amsinckia tessellata [var. gloriosa] – Vivid orange flowers emerge from coiled spikes on robust (to 2′) plants.
 Original collection from slopes in interior San Luis Obispo County and they painted the hills orange.
 Annual.

 Aristolochia californica – photo A lovely California relic of a mainly tropical genus, this vine has large felted, heart shaped leaves and curious purple-brown flowers reminiscent of a meerschaum pipe.
 Not difficult to grow, provided that it is given rich soil from the start and never, ever allowed to become potbound.
 Best results from seed soaked overnight, then covered at least 1/4″ or the cotyledons will not be able to break out of the seedcoat.
-From Matt Teel.
-30 seeds
+30 seeds Sold out 2023

 Brodiaea californica– photo Native bulb makes strong stems to 18″+ with upfacing umbels of dark lavender purple flowers in late spring and early summer.
 Z8

-Caulanthus anceps (Guillenia lemmonii) – photo Individual flowers are round and pinkish white, set along long, wand like gray stems.
-Fairly subtle on its own, but sparkling in combination with other fls, or in a mass.
+Caulanthus anceps – photo Individual flowers are lavender pink and fragrant, set along long, wand like gray stems.
+This annual is fairly subtle on its own, but sparkling in combination with other flowers, or in a mass.

 Caulanthus flavescens (Guillenia f.) – photo Erect thin spikes carry masses of bright, creamy yellow fls in spring and early summer on this slender annual.
 Very showy when grown in a small colony.
 Stems to 18-24″.